This blog may contain affiliate links. Read our disclosure policy for more info.

 Coast Canmore Hotel & Conference Centre – Our Top Choice

 Coast Canmore Hotel & Conference Centre is our absolute favorite place to stay in Canmore.
 It is affordable without sacrificing any of the comforts you’ll need for a relaxing and enjoyable stay – suitable for almost all travelers and budgets.
-They have an onsite pool, hot tub, and fitness center along with a delicious bar and restaurant (Table Food + Drink.)
+They have an onsite pool, hot tub, and fitness center along with a delicious bar and restaurant.

-Coast Canmore Hotel is located right in the heart of downtown Canmore walking distance from 8 Street (Main Street in Canmore), and just across the road from the Canmore Shops where you have a selection of restaurants, cafes, and takeaway places.
+This hotel is located right in the heart of downtown Canmore, and just across the road from the Canmore Shops, where you have a selection of restaurants, cafés, and takeaway places.

-On top of all of that, Coast Canmore Hotel offers a variety of different rooms to choose from, including some that are even pet-friendly (super handy when we are traveling with Rex!)
-The average cost per night ranges between $200-$300 CAD.
+On top of all of that, Coast Canmore Hotel offers a variety of different rooms to choose from, including some that are even pet-friendly (super handy when we are traveling with Rex!).
+The average cost per night ranges between $200-$400 CAD, and like all hotels in the area, the price really depends on what time of year you’ll be visiting.

 You can book this hotel easily on Booking.com.
 Be sure to book as far in advance as possible because these guys are usually fully booked!